JvalerioC/JvalerioC/README.md

 # Hi there, I'm Valerio Choc👋
 I'm a passionate student of Computer Science and Systems Engineering with a deep interest in technology and innovation.
 Always eager to learn and improve, I am currently focused on expanding my skills in Data Science and Networking.
 I thrive on challenges and enjoy tackling problems that involve both creativity and technical expertise.
-Feel free to explore my work and connect!

 ## About Me